History of the Staten Island Railway: Organization: 1880–1884

-By 1880, the SIRW was barely operational, and as a result New York State sued through Attorney General Hamilton Ward to have the company dissolved in May that year.
+By 1880, the SIRW was barely operational, and as a result New York State Attorney General Hamilton Ward sued to have the company dissolved in May that year.
 The suit said the company had become "insolvent in September 1872, to have then surrendered its rights to others, and have failed to exercise those rights".
 The legal proceedings commenced after an injunction was obtained that restrained the creditors of the railway company from proceeding against it until after the suit of the people was determined.
 Although it was floundering, the railway become the centerpiece of a plan to develop the island by a Canadian, Erastus Wiman.
 In 1867, Wiman arrived in New York to oversee the main office of Dun, Barlow, and Company in New York.
 Wiman became one of the most prominent residents of Staten Island after moving into a mansion there.
 He was dubbed the "Duke of Staten Island," and was interested in developing the island; Wiman recognized that to succeed he would need to build a coordinated transportation hub with connections to New York City and New Jersey.
 To this end the Staten Island Rapid Transit Railroad Company (SIRTR) was organized on March 25, 1880 and incorporated on April 14, 1880.

 Wiman's plan called for a system encircling the island using two miles of the SIRW between Vanderbilt's Landing and Tompkinsville.
 His plan also called for the centralization of all ferries from one terminal, replacing the six to eight terminals active near what is now St. George.
 Wiman approached Robert Garrett, president of the Baltimore & Ohio Railroad (B&O), to back the plan, and Garrett agreed.
 The SIRTR began to seek legislation to acquire various rights-of-way needed to implement Wiman's plan.
 At that time, Wiman's company neither owned nor controlled a railroad; If it gained a charter to build connections, it would have had nothing to connect to.
 The SIRTR then began surveying for the proposed routes; in April 1881, it acquired 1.5 miles of critical right-of-way directly from George Law.
 When Wiman explained his plan he secured a waterfront option from Law; however, Law refused to renew the option when it expired.
 To persuade Law to renew it, Wiman offered to name the place "St. George."
 Law was amused by the gesture and granted Wiman the option.
 In October 1882, Wiman made an application for a wharf to land passengers from the SIRTR's planned new ferry service to Manhattan.